The Formula Doctors Have Used for 200 Years

 Third Trimester (Weeks 28-40)

-- Shortness of breath as the uterus pushes against the diaphragm
+- Shortness of breath as your uterus pushes up against your diaphragm

 - Back pain and pelvic pressure